 Update Company Address Listings

-There are several places that you will need to update your address besides sending the post office a notification.
+There are several places where you will need to update your address besides sending the post office a notification.
 Some of these address changes will include:

 - Banks and Financial institutions